Methods of Japanese Charting + On-Chain Indicators.

 All trading material shared in this note comes from authors whose work has been evaluated and promoted by the CMT.

-The association was founded in 1973 by Ralph Acampora, John Brooks, and John Greeley, starting from informal meetings of technical analysts that began in New York in 1967.
+The association was founded in 1973 by Ralph Acampora, John Brooks, and John Greeley, stemming from informal meetings of technical analysts that began in New York in 1967.
 Over the following decades, Acampora and the association worked to legitimize the discipline, a goal they finally achieved by obtaining recognition from FINRA and the SEC (U.S.).

-Although they promoted pure technical analysis, Acampora himself supports what is called "fusion analysis," the integration of technical and fundamental approaches, as the most complete way to analyze markets.
-In the Bitcoin ecosystem, its on-chain data is interpreted by the industry as fundamental data, and Japanese charting is directly linked to technical analysis, so what I will show in the following analyses is a type of "fusion analysis" on Bitcoin.
+Although they promoted pure technical analysis, Acampora himself supports what is called “fusion analysis,” the integration of technical and fundamental approaches as the most comprehensive way to analyze markets.
+In the Bitcoin ecosystem, its on-chain data is interpreted by the industry as fundamental data, and Japanese charting is directly linked to technical analysis, so what I will show in the following analyses is a type of “fusion analysis” on Bitcoin.

 C) New way to analyze Bitcoin.